Are you looking for well-built online templates for your business? Do you need shared files…

 - Average Loss: You can also see the average loss rate from the analysis of the trades you did not make a profit from.

 - Turnover: In this metric, you can enter the data on the amount of stock traded during a specific period of time.
-This period of time can be a day, a week or even a decade, it depends on your choosing.
+This period of time can be a day, a week or even a decade, it depends on your choice.

 - Commissions: All of the commissions you had to give to different platforms which occurred during transactions will be noted in this section.